-As I was just getting myself ready for bed, with all the lights turned off, in complete darkness, I for some reason closed my eyes and tried to manage to get my way to the bed without hurting myself with the bedpost like I always do even with my eyes open.
+As I was just getting myself ready for bed, with all the lights turned off, in complete darkness, I closed my eyes and tried to manage to get my way to the bed without hurting myself with the bedpost like I always do even with my eyes open.
 As I laid in bed, I cannot seem to shake off the epiphany that just hit me about literal blindness and how it so perfectly correlates to spiritual blindness.

 When one is blind, the norm is pitch black, total darkness.
 Wherever you turn your head, it really does not make any difference.
 As for a sense of direction, an object, usually a walking aid hits any object and it tells the blind person which direction he/she goes without even knowing what lies ahead if it is safe to tread.
-His/her direction is influenced by whatever it is the walking aid hit.
-The sad part is the uncertainty of “whatever”.
+His/her direction is influenced by whatever it is the walking aid hits.
+The sad part is the uncertainty of “whatever.”

 Proverbs 16:25 states, ” There is a way that seems right to a man, But its end is the way of death. “